skycoin/skywire/mainnet_rules.md

 * Keep your account data up to date using the [Skywire Whitelisting System](https://whitelist.skycoin.com)
      - Update Skycoin Wallet Address
-     - Update public keys if it's necessary (you're still advised to [backup your public keys](https://github.com/skycoinproject/skywire-mainnet/wiki/Backup-.skywire-folders-(public-keys)))
+     - Update public keys if it's necessary
      - Add more boards and include new pictures to receive the verification of an admin
      - Transfer your whitelisted miner to another email address
 * The whitelist is a queue based on a first come first serve basis, the benchmark for applications is the hardware list above + the official miner specifications.